 And don’t think that you’re safe just because you’re not a fish or fish eater.
 Sewage sludge is spread on agricultural fields (sometimes on cotton crops!).
 The sludge dries, as sludge does, and the billions of microfibers found in sewage waste has the opportunity to become airborne.
 So now those tiny little toxin sponges are floating through the air and could very likely make their way into the lungs of the likes of you and me.
 There is also concern that if this were to happen, the toxins could pass into our circulatory systems.
 Now excuse me, that hairball is back.

 First and foremost, wash less.
 Spot clean any items that you can, before throwing them in for a full wash.
 When you do need to wash synthetic items, some geniuses known as Stop!
 Micro Waste (S!MW) have created a catch-all bag known as the Guppyfriend.
 The Guppyfriend is a bag that filters wastewater, catching microfibers before they enter the sewage system.
 You simply put your load of synthetics into the bag and wash the bag as you would a normal load of laundry, then dispose of the collected microfibers in the trash, where they will be contained more effectively.
 Check out their site for a full FAQ rundown.
 And you can purchase for US delivery here.

 the good nanofiber

-If you want to check out lyocell, you can see the super impressive stuff that microfibers – nano fibers nonetheless – can accomplish (when they’re biodegradable).
+Go take a look at lyocell, and you can see the super impressive stuff that microfibers – nano fibers nonetheless – can accomplish when they’re biodegradable.
 Think – insane absorption, heavenly softness, antibacterial, and amazing drape.